Skip to main content

 import wmill

-# You can import any PyPi package.
+# You can import any PyPI package.

-# See here for more info: https://www.windmill.dev/docs/advanced/imports#python
+# See here for more info: https://www.windmill.dev/docs/advanced/dependencies_in_python

 # you can use typed resources by doing a type alias to dict